isomerpages/enterprisesg-wmo/_businesses/00-overview.md

 - Affixed with a valid ACCURACY Label that is visible to consumers at all times; and
 - Showing a visual reading to consumers e.g. with the use of electronic dual-faced indicator type of instruments.

-For further information, please refer to the respective sections depending on your nature of business:
+For further information, please refer to the respective sections depending on your company's nature of business:
 - [Users of weighing and measuring instruments for trade use](/businesses/users-of-weighing-and-measuring-instruments-for-trade-use)
 - [Suppliers or importers of weighing and measuring instruments](/businesses/suppliers-or-importers-of-weighing-and-measuring-instruments)
 - [Authorised Verifiers and Recognised Testing Laboratories (Flowmeter)](/businesses/authorised-verifiers-and-recognised-testing-laboratories)